jatin837/game-eingine-in-c/README.md

 # game-eingine-in-c

 IN PROGRESS
-CURRENTLY BUZY DOING OTHER STUFF(DDoSd right now)
+CURRENTLY BUZY DOING OTHER STUFF(also lacking clarification of what exactly needs to be done)